 The possibility of a skin tag leaving scars on the skin after being removed is dependent on the location of the tag, the size of it and the removal method chosen.
 The larger the skin tag and the thicker the stalk, the greater the possibility of scarring.

 Moreover, removing the skin tag just by pulling or chopping it off increases the risk of scarring.
 If going the surgical route, there is a possibility of a minor scar but it should gradually fade away, especially if proper post-operative care is taken.

 Will my skin tag come back after being removed?

 Once a skin tag has been removed it does not grow back.
 However new one may develop in the same spot or in the surrounding area.
 A skin tag has nerve cells but does not have any roots which is why they don’t regrow once removed.
 Since skin tags have a tendency of developing in friction-prone areas they tend to form in the surrounding area repeatedly.
-This may create the illusion that it is the same one growing back, but it is really a new skin tag forming.
+This may create the illusion that it is the same one growing back.
+However, it is really a new skin tag forming.